MoniqueSmiling/Vue-Course-Complete-Guide/CourseNotes.md

 ## Components

+- components are used to build UIs by combining them
   - are reusable custom html blocks you make with vue
+- components form parent-child relationships.